drornir/website/dndev/content/posts/why-code-generation.md

 on [Unsplash](https://unsplash.com/photos/Trn2-DwoEr0?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)

-## Code Generation is a form Metaprogramming
+## Code Generation is a form of Metaprogramming

 From the early days of the C programming language, to today's cutting edge languages, some sort of meta programming technique is used.